Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

 where $u$ is a large positive parameter, and $z$ lies in a complex domain which may be unbounded.
 Extending our results to complex $u$ would not be a major task, but we assume $u$ real throughout this paper.

 Many special functions satisfy equations of the form (\ref{eq05}).
-The functions $f(z)$ and $g(z)$ are assumed to be meromorphic in a certain domain $\mathbf{Z}$ (defined below), and for ease of notation that are independent of $u$ (this condition can easily be relaxed).
-We further assume $f(z)$ has no zeros in $\mathbf{Z}$ except for a simple zero at $z=z_{0}$, which is the turning point of the equation.
+The functions $f(z)$ and $g(z)$ are assumed to be meromorphic in a certain domain $Z$ (defined by shortly), and for ease of notation that are assumed to be independent of $u$ (this condition can easily be relaxed).
+We further assume $f(z)$ has a simple zero at $z=z_{0}$, which is the turning point of the equation.

 Following \cite[Chap.
 11]{Olver:1997:ASF} let $\xi$ and $\zeta$ be defined by

 Both variables obviously vanish at the turning point $z=z_{0}$, and $\zeta$ is an analytic function of $z$ at the this point, whereas $\xi$ has a branch point there.
 For convenience we choose the branch so that $\xi$ is positive when $z \to z_{0}$ through values in which $\zeta$ is positive, with $\xi$ defined by continuity elsewhere.